 Don’t throw away seeds from your fall pumpkins!
+You can roast them for a delicious snack.
 Rinse them well of the pulp and fibers and spread them on baking sheets or pans to dry for a week or so, stirring them daily.
 When they are completely dry, bake them at 300 degrees F for 15 to 20 minutes, or until fragrant.

-Apart from their preferred use as a snack, pumpkin seeds may be used in many ways that nuts are commonly used.
+Apart from simply using them as a snack, pumpkin seeds can be used in many of the same ways that nuts are used.
 The ideas given below are for toasted shelled seeds:

-- Sprinkle a tablespoon or so over a serving of cold cereal.
+Sprinkle a tablespoon or so over cold cereal for a delicious breakfast.

-- Coarsely chop about ¼ cup pumpkin seeds and add to batters for an average quick breads and muffin recipe.
-Try them in corn muffins.
+Coarsely chop about ¼ cup pumpkin seeds and add to batters for your favorite quick breads or muffins.
+They add a great crunch and flavor.
+Try them in corn muffins!

 Here are some of VegKitchen's pumpkin seed recipes: